zyd5csi8/Tableau-10-Desktop-QA/README.md

 - Show measure names as field headers

-- Use measure names to filer out the measures we don't want.
+- Use measure names to filter out the measures we don't want.

 https://onlinehelp.tableau.com/current/pro/desktop/en-us/datafields_understanddatawindow_meavalues.htm

 ## 3.3 Understand generated fields

 **WHAT** Generated fields are fields that Tableau brings as a convenience, either by internal calculations, or by looking up an internal table / using an internal engine.
 Calculated fields are also a part of generated fields.

 **INCLUDING: **